nirav-d-lad/Lunar-Lander/README.md

-# Lunar Lander Solved with Least Squares Policy Iteration (LSPI)
+# Lunar Lander Solutions

-The Python notebook provides an implementation of LSPI to solve Lunar Lander.
+The Python notebook provides an implementation of LSPI and SARSA($\lambda$) to solve Lunar Lander.